 I’d be remiss not to offer condolences to anyone who has lost loved ones during this time, albeit by COVID or any other circumstance where social distancing disallows gatherings for grieving and family time.

-A few months ago, I read an article about Paul Volcker after his death.
+Late December 2019 I read an article about Paul Volcker after his death.
 The article on Volcker was a chronology from 1979 to present and a summation of the five past presidents and economic times.
-It got me thinking about writing something based on that article as it relates to my life and most of my Baby Boomer friends, amidst my own economic turbulent times and current.
+It got me thinking about writing something based on that article as it relates to my life and most of my Baby Boomer friends or Yuppies as we were known, amidst my own economic turbulent times and current.
 As I was finishing the last edit, COVID-19 hit.
 The author’s historical perspective on Volcker got me thinking about how our President is handling things, along with the Fed, the SBA, congress and the senate.
 And the current SBA loan program including the Payroll Protection Plan (PPP), Economic Injury Disaster Loans (EIDL), the Main Street Lending program (MMS) and a host of other solutions, all attempt to right the ship.
 So here is my perspective on the current situation and my thoughts for the last 40 years of my life and ending with other historical crisis situations.
+I’ve enjoyed countless conversations with my friends inserting their own chronological perspective since Volcker’s entry to the world stage in 1979.

 I’ll spare any political observations.
 It’s not my place nor necessary to comment on how leaders are handling things.
 This post includes my observations, thoughts and research on past and current statistics such as unemployment, the stock market, the GDP, and inflation.
 Now we watch the new stat, the death and hospitalization curves and the “when we’ll return to normalcy.”
 ZOOM meetings, masks and gloves, and social distancing have been the new norm.